 Most adverse events were mild (grade 1 or 2) and mainly occurred during the three "loading doses" given over nine days prior to weekly dosing.
 The most frequently reported adverse events in the OGX-427 monotherapy arms were infusion-related reactions and chills.
 The most frequently reported adverse events in the OGX-427 plus docetaxel arms were infusion-related reactions, chills, fatigue, diarrhea, pruritus (itching), nausea and back pain.
 The incidence of laboratory toxicity was determined based on laboratory data.
 The majority of laboratory toxicities were Grade 1 or Grade 2.
-The most common laboratory toxicities included: prolongation of time for a patient's blood to clot, or PTT, (95% of patients); low level of lymphocytes in the blood which fight infection, or lymphopenia, (93%); low levels of red blood cells which carry oxygen, or anemia, (90%); low sodium concentration in the blood, or hyponatremia, (52%); low white blood cell count, or leucopenia (49%); high aspartate transaminase level, or AST, a test of liver function, (48%).
+The most common laboratory toxicities included: prolongation of time for a patient's blood to clot, or PTT, (95% of patients); low level of lymphocytes in the blood which fight infection, or lymphopenia, (93%); low levels of red blood cells which carry oxygen, or anemia, (90%); low sodium concentration in the blood, or hyponatremia, (52%); low white blood cell count, or leucopenia (49%); high aspartate transaminase level, or AST, a test of liver function, (48%); and low levels of potassium in the blood, or hypokalemia, (48%).
 Serious adverse events were reported for approximately half the patients.
-The most common events were disease progression and dyspnea (shortness of breath), reported for 5 subjects each and febrile neutropenia, reported for 2 subjects each.
+The most common events were disease progression and dyspnea (shortness of breath), reported for 5 subjects each and febrile neutropenia, reported for 4 subjects.
+Increased blood creatinine (a test of kidney function) and hydronephrosis (obstruction of the urine flow from the kidney due to tumor blockage) were reported for 2 subjects each.
 All remaining serious adverse events were reported for one subject each.